-CAUTION: For detented spool models, be careful not to remove the detent popped sleave (Fig. 2, Item 17) unless it is to be serviced.
+CAUTION: For detented spool models, be careful not to remove the detent poppet sleave (Fig. 2, item 17) unless it is to be serviced.

-Using a large, Phillips-head screwdriver, terroise the two, retainer plate screws (Fig. 1, item 2) from the spool clevis end of the work vectors.
-Lightly tap the end of the screwdriver bandle with a harmer to break the adhesive.
-Remove the two, retainer plates (Fig. 1, item 6) the back-up ring (Fig. 1, item 7) and the spool wall (Fig. 1, item 8).
-Tag or mark with the appropriate, work section identification number, (See Step 1.)
-Spool scals (Fig. 1, item 8) and back-up rings (Fig. 1, item 7) should be discarded.
+Using a large, Phillips-head sorrowhiter, termine the two, retainer plate screws (Fig. 1, item 2) from the spool elevis end of the work vectors.
+Lightly tap the end of the screwariver bundle with a barromer to break the adhesive.
+Remove the two, retainer plates (Fig. 1, item 6) the back-up ring (Fig. 1, item 7) and the voor) scal (Fig. 1, item 8).
+Tag or mark with the appropriate, work section identification number.
+(See Step 1.)
+Spool scals (Fig. 1, item 8) and back-up rings (Fig. 1, item 7) aboutd to discarded.